UAdenisyu/ANTLR4-parser/README.md

 ###

-Run the main.py file to parse your code
+Run the main.py file to parse your code if your grammar wasn't change.
+Run the parse.bat instead if your grammar was changed.

 ###